-Gen Zers have never known a non-digital world and have grown up amid events such as the “war on terror” and Global Recession.
-Generation Z is actually remarkably aware financially, according to financial research firm Raddon, a Fiserv company.
+Gen Z’ers have never known a non-digital world.
+And they have grown up amid events such as the “war on terror” and Global Recession.
+So, Generation Z is actually remarkably aware financially, according to financial research firm Raddon, a Fiserv company.

-We’re here to share some important insights about Generation Z and how you as their parents, may be better able to educate and guide them along the way financially.
+We’re here to share some important insights about Generation Z. Top tips on how you may be better able to educate and guide them along the way financially.

-2. Not all debt is bad.
-Partly because of the “Great Recession” and as well, from hearing the woes of millennials with skyrocketing student loan debt, many Gen Zers are debt-averse.
-But, the risk here is that no debt means no debt or credit rating.
-Using debt in a smart way—to gain a credit rating, is important, especially when it comes to trying to rent an apartment, buy a car and some of the other basics that come along with growing into adulthood.
+Gen Z’ers are debt averse.
+And we think in part because of the “Great Recession” and as well, from hearing the woes of millennials with skyrocketing student loan debt.
+But, the risk here is that no debt means no credit rating.
+Using debt in a smart way—to gain a credit rating, is important.
+And, it’s especially important when it comes to trying to rent an apartment, buy a car and some of the other basics that come along with growing into adulthood.
 The key is to pay off your debt or credit card each month as you use it.
-Then you gain in credit rating and yet you don’t lose dollars to paying those credit card interest rates.
+Then you gain in credit rating and yet you don’t lose dollars toward paying those credit card interest rates.